-A poor air quality alert has been issued for portions of Connecticut today and will likely continue through tomorrow.
+A poor air quality alert has been issued for all of Connecticut today and will likely continue through Tuesday.
 The threat is highest during the afternoon and early evening, especially in highly populated areas such as New Haven.
 But what does this actually mean for you?

 Anyone with sensitive breathing should limit time outdoors.
 While there is no immediate danger from being outside, young children and the elderly may be negatively affected from prolonged time outdoors.
 It is also very important to stay hydrated not only every day but especially days when the air quality is lower.

 Every so often here in Connecticut we deal with periods of poor air quality.
 As temperatures rise, air quality will lower not only here, but throughout the United States, it’s inevitable.
 Why does it happen and how can we help to prevent this problem in the future?
 First, lets understand what’s meant when the air quality decreases.

 As we get into these days with extreme heat and humidity the atmosphere heats up quickly.
 The sun is literally baking the atmosphere just like an oven or a sauna would bake the air inside, but on a much LARGER scale.
 The rays from the sun will cook the particles suspended in the atmosphere such as nitrogen as well as volatile organic compounds emitted by cars, buses, trucks, and construction equipment.
 The reaction that takes place will cause a lowering in air quality due to the formation of a ground level gas called ozone (Bad ozone).